pingidentity/pingidentity-devops-getting-started/docs/how-to/devopsRegistration.md

 ---
 # Ping Identity DevOps Registration

-Registering for Ping Identity's DevOps Program provides you with credentials that enable you to easily deploy and evaluate Ping Identity products using trial licenses automatically via platforms such as Helm or Kubernetes.
+Registering for Ping Identity's DevOps Program provides you with credentials that enable you to easily deploy and evaluate Ping Identity products using trial licenses automatically using tools and plaforms like Helm or Kubernetes.

 To register for the DevOps Program: